Reaper7861/Flight-Prediction-System/README.md

 `npm run dev` - copy this command to run the server

+5.

+Click on Local:   http://localhost:8080/ in the terminal

+(Running in the frontend terminal)

+6.

+A web page will open up in your browser where you can input details of your flight and get a predicted price.

 ## README.md

 Current file containing information about the contents and functions of this repository.